inesacosic/DnD_Project/util/Project.md

 # Section 4--**Planning and Reasoning**

+2. I used few shot learning in some templates, including **trader_chat.json** and **selection_chat.json**.
+In trader chat I gave the system prompt examples of what it should be outputting when it makes a trade.
+In the selection template I provided several messages with different roles, including assistant and user, to exemplify what the assistant should be generating based on what the user inputs.

 4. One issue I ran into while trying to integrate the 'create_character' tool call was that I noticed the agent would call the tool uneccessarily and too often.
-In order to prevent this, I had to edit the system prompt to
+In order to prevent this, I had to edit the system prompt to use chain-of-thought thinking when going through character creation.
+Specifically, I stated that the following steps should be used to create a character: (1) ask for a character's class (2) use the 'create_character' tool (3) add characters abilities.
+I told the model that they should follow this process step-by-step (chain-of-thought)

 # Section 5--**Rag Implementation**

 1. In the DungeonMasterServer class, I set up a function called set_up_chromadb() which creates a persistant chromadb client and creates a collection called 'dnd_knowledge'.
 If there is no collection named 'dnd_knowledge', it will create one, otherwise it will retrieve it.
 Throughout the game, I save user and DM responses into two lists, character_info_log and game_events_log, in attempt to help the DM recognize a players character info for future games.
 When all players leave the game, the function save_data() is called which stores all the game information from these lists along with the date and joined players into the chromadb collection.